railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 reserved by the order that you created, so they can't be sold to another customer.

 Start the scheduler through the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
-Its functionality will be detailed in the chapter about Manufacturing.
+Its functionality will be detailed in :ref:`ch-mnf`.
 This manages the reservation of products and places orders based on the dates promised to customers, and the various internal lead times and priorities.